-Course Policies, Student Expectations and Concerns
+Course Policies, Student Code of Conduct

 The College assigns each student a username and password providing access to the SCC Portal, online course management system, e-mail, and other online resources.
 Students have the ability to change this password to one of their own choosing and should not share it with anyone else.

 Students will interact with instructors and other students through SCC e-mail and the college’s online course management system.
 These systems include privacy safeguards, and instructors will make every effort to maintain confidentiality of any personal communications with a student.
 However, due to the nature and technology of electronic communication, SCC is unable to guarantee the privacy and confidentiality of student e-mail messages.
 Students should use discretion in transmitting information that is sensitive in nature.
 Students always have the option to request a private appointment with instructors or advisors in person or by phone.
 Students should assume all participants in a course can read postings in the online course discussion forums or live chat tools.
 Students’ college e-mail addresses are available to other students in the class through the college e-mail system.

 Online courses, by their nature, include links to websites not under control of the college and security procedures.
 Students should use care when accessing non-SCC websites and are encouraged to regularly update their browsers, operating systems, and security software.

 Classroom Conduct/BehaviorWhile there are many informal situations in which people have neither the desire nor the right to prescribe how others ought to behave, a college class/lab environment requires a higher level of courtesy than many people exercise in ordinary public places.